 Parliament, also known as the legislature, is the body that makes laws (including for the allocation of funds for government expenditure); debates public policy; holds the government to account for its policies, actions and spending; and represents the people of Western Australia.

-Parliament has three parts; the Legislative Council (upper house), the Legislative Assembly (lower house), and the Queen (represented by the Governor).
+Parliament has three parts; the Legislative Council (upper house), the Legislative Assembly (lower house), and the King (represented by the Governor).
 Legislation must pass through these three parts to become law.

 The President of the Legislative Council and Speaker of the Legislative Assembly (the 'Presiding Officers') preside over their respective house of Parliament, maintaining order in debate and applying and interpreting the practices and procedures of the house.
 They rely on the standing orders, precedents, rulings of past Presiding Officers and various other procedural authorities to undertake this task.